-First of the seven stages of child development is the newborn stage, it is characteristic that the child adapts itself to the new environment, begins to experience its stimuli and adapt to the environmental demands.
+First of the seven stages of child development is the newborn stage.
+It is characteristic that the child adapts itself to the new environment, begins to experience stimuli and adapt to the environmental demands.

 When it passes the period of basic adaptation and succeeds in maintaining itself in life, it begins to grow rapidly and change into an infant stage.

-Here, the main problem for the newborn is the proper diet that should enable it successful development of the organs for their normal execution of the functions for which they are intended.
+Here, the main problem for the newborn is the proper diet that should enable its successful development of the organs for their normal execution of the functions for which they are intended.

-The first signs of autonomy are the transition to the stage of a small child, a period characterized by the fact that every day the little child becomes even more independent in the environment and starts to show defiant behavior.
+The first signs of autonomy are the transition to the toddler stage, a period characterized by the fact that every day the little child becomes even more independent in the environment and starts to show defiant behavior.

 Starting school means a new beginning, a new stage in the life of the young person.

-At the end of school age, in the period before puberty, the child is again growing rapidly, already becomes physically and mentally developed, its emotional life becomes subtler and the doubts arise.
+At the end of school age, in the prepuberty period, the child is again growing rapidly, already becomes physically and mentally developed, its emotional life becomes subtler and the doubts arise.